-You can configure SATA (Serial ATA) control to operate in IDE (native/compatible), AHCI (Advanced Host Controller Interface) or RAID (Redundant Array of Independent Disks) modes from this menu.
-The SATA mode should be set BEFORE installing an operating system, and after you have backed up all necessary files and data (see sidebar).
-See "Setting Up SATA RAID or AHCI Mode" on page 7 - 2 for details if you are configuring you hard disks in a RAID.
+You can configure SATA (Serial ATA) control to operate in AHCI (Advanced Host Controller Interface) or RAID (Redundant Array of Independent disks) modes from this menu.
+The SATA Mode should be set BEFORE installing an operating system, and after you have backed up all necessary files and data (see sidebar).
+See "Setting Up SATA RAID or AHCI Mode" on page 7 - 2 for details.
+Make sure you install the Intel Rapid Storage Technology application if you have set the SATA Mode to RAID, or to AHCI "IRST Driver Installation" on page 7 - 78.